 - Emergency Generator

-The Elsie Turner Bootstrapping Program enables employees at Morrow Home to pursue a health-care profession by providing financial assistance for their educational costs.
+The Elsie Turner Bootstrapping Program enables employees at Morrow Home Community to pursue a health-care profession by providing financial assistance for their educational costs.
 The employee agrees to be employed at Morrow Home in their new professional capacity one year for each $2,000 of financial assistance they receive.
 This program helps build and maintain professional staff at Morrow Home as well as assisting the employees in advancing into health professional careers.
-Your gifts to this program will he good investments in people caring for our residents and residents.
+Your gifts to this program will be a good investment for our staff who care for our residents.

-Morrow Memorial Home is always growing and improving its facilities to meet the ever-changing needs of the community’s aging population.
-The Foundation provided almost $500,000 in financial assistance toward the following projects:
+Morrow Home Community is always growing and improving its facilities to meet the ever-changing needs of the community’s aging population.
+The Foundation has provided over $650,000 in financial assistance toward the following projects: